SALMON-TDDFT/SALMON-DOCS/source/for_large_scale_simulation.rst

 When executing SALMON, ``yn_scalapack = 'y'`` or ``yn_eigenexa = 'y'`` should be written to your inputfile::

   &parallel
     yn_scalapack = 'y'               ! use ScaLAPACK to solve eigenvalues
     !yn_eigenexa  = 'y'              ! use EigenExa
-    yn_scalapack_red_mem = 'y' ! to optimize the reducing memory consumption /
+    yn_diagonalization_red_mem = 'y' ! to optimize the reducing memory consumption /

 ScaLAPACK/EigenExa solves eigenvalues problem with ``nproc_ob`` process distribution.